mustafaakben/zotero-gpt-extra/PROMPTS.md

 **Purpose**: Work with selected PDF text.

-**Trigger**: Text starting with "这段", "选中" (Chinese for "this paragraph", "selected") followed by "文本", "话", "文字", or "描述" (Chinese for "text", "words", "description")
+**Trigger**: Text starting with "This paragraph", "Selected" followed by "Text", "Words", or "Description"

 **Prompt Template**:
 ```